August 20

 - 1957:

-- Yankee Bob Turley pitches a 2-hitter against Kansas City, but loses 1 - 0.
+- Yankee Bob Turley pitches a two-hitter against Kansas City, but loses, 1 - 0.

 - 1959 - The A's Bob Cerv hits three home runs in an 11 - 10 loss to Boston.
-The Sox outhit the A's 16 - 13.
-Reliever Earl Wilson drives in three runs and earns his first ML victory.
+The Sox outhit the A's, 16-13.
+Reliever Earl Wilson drives in three runs and earns his first major league victory.

-- 1960 - Ted Williams draws the 2,000th walk of his career in the Red Sox' split of a twi-night doubleheader with Baltimore.
+- 1960 - Ted Williams draws the 2,000th walk of his career in the Red Sox's split of a twi-night doubleheader with Baltimore.
 Williams joins Babe Ruth as the only batters to collect 2,000 walks.
-The Splendid Splinter also clouts home runs number 514 and 515 in game 1, an 8 - 6 Boston win.
-The O's win the nitecap, 6 - 0 but drop into 3rd place, two games behind the 1st-place Yankees.
+The Splendid Splinter also clouts home runs number 514 and 515 in the first game, an 8 - 6 Boston win.
+The O's win the nightcap, 6 - 0, but drop into third place, two games behind the first-place Yankees.

 - 1961:

-- At Cleveland's Municipal Stadium, both Mickey Mantle and Roger Maris homer in the twinbill sweep.
-Mantle's first-inning three-run homer, and Maris' in the 3rd inning, make it easy for Ralph Terry.
-In the nitecap, Bill Skowron hits his 21st in the 2nd inning and the Yanks win 5 - 2.
+- At Cleveland's Municipal Stadium, both Mickey Mantle and Roger Maris homer in the twinbill sweep, 6 - 0 and 5 - 2.
+Mantle's 1st-inning three-run homer, and Maris's in the 3rd inning, make it easy for Ralph Terry.
+It is Maris' 49th homer and Mantle's 46th.
+Both long balls come in the first game as Terry pitches a four-hitter.
+In the nightcap, Bill Skowron hits his 21st in the 2nd inning.

 - The Tigers remain three games behind New York by sweeping a pair from the visiting Red Sox, 6 - 1 and 7 - 6.